 You might also be thinking that you don’t want the feel of the wax on your furniture.
 The wax cures and becomes hard.
 It does not stay waxy.

 I’ve tried applying the wax with a cloth and a brush and the brush is much faster.
 I didn’t buy the super expensive brushes (sold by the paint manufacturer).
-I bought a cheaper chalk paint brush on Amazon, three for $15.
+I bought a cheaper chalk paint brush on Amazon.

 step 4 – optional Wallpaper